HealthCatalyst/Fabric.Cashmere/guides/analytics/qlik/tabs.md

 Tabs provide secondary navigation within the main sections on your navbar.
 The tabs in the Qlik template are based on the styling of the [Cashmere Tabs web component](/web/components/tabs/examples).
-Each tab is a text object that creates a conditionally-shown variable when selected.
+Each tab is a text object that utilizes actions to create a conditionally-shown variable when selected.
 This allows for multiple, similar visualizations to be displayed on a single sheet.

 <div style="text-align:center"><br>